Skip to main content

 • Enable mobile mode - switches the app in mobile mode, which can be useful on small screens or app window sizes

-• Enable generating thumbnails and search index in a separate process - since v4 the app generates thumbnails and search index in a separate process, here you can disable it and use the main app for that.
-This will have a negative impact on the performance
+• Enable generating thumbnails and search index in a separate process - the application generates thumbnails and search index in a separate process, here you can disable this functionality and use the main app process for that.
+This will have a negative impact on the performance.

 • Show warning on opening files externally - showing a warning on opening files with external programs is a way to prevent you executing potentially malicious files (e.g. opening an .exe file on Windows will execute it)